tmavroeid/private-sharing-techniques-on-simplified-blockchain/README.md

 This blockchain implements certain private sharing techniques such as:

-- hashing of documents,
+- documents' validation through hashing
-- proof-of-existence for documents

 ## Getting Started